you-leee/deep-nn-examples/README.md

 `NeuralNetworks/simple_linear_regression.py`

   Plain and simple implementation of linear regression aming to demonstrate how you can approximate data points, that are close to a linear function (in this example y = 2\*x + 4).

+* Document classification with word embedding `NeuralNetworks/doc_classification_apple.py`

+  An example on how to lear word embeddings using a neural network.
+The training data contains text from both Apple Inc. and the apple fruit and the goal is to categorize new text into one of these classes.
+There is a lot of room for improvement, like getting more training data, filtering stop words better or restricting the vocabulary...
+Feel free to play around!

 * Logistic regression vs shallow neural networks `NeuralNetworks/logisticregression_vs_shallownn.py`